yananli117/E2SE/README.md

 ## Test

 ###  Efficiency test
-follow the run instructions, take a file as input and get the output.
+Follow the run instructions, take a file as input and get the output.
 The output varies with different file sizes.

 You can follow the listing commands to generate a file of n megabytes
   ```